Welcome to TC West Senior High School! Below are a few things you may want to know as you begin your high school journey with us here at West.

 Can Freshmen Take Driver Education?

 Teens must be 14 years and 8 months old to begin segment one of driver education.
-TCAPS does not offer driver education programs, but many local companies rent our facilities for after school diver's ed classes.
+TCAPS does not offer driver education programs, but many local companies rent our facilities for after school driver's ed classes.

 What Does Early College Look Like?